opea-project/GenAIExamples/README.md

 ## Architecture

-GenAIComps is a service-based tool that includes microservice components such as llm, embedding, reranking, and so on.
+[GenAIComps](https://github.com/opea-project/GenAIComps) is a service-based tool that includes microservice components such as llm, embedding, reranking, and so on.
 Using these components, various examples in GenAIExample can be constructed, including ChatQnA, DocSum, etc.

-GenAIInfra, part of the OPEA containerization and cloud-native suite, enables quick and efficient deployment of GenAIExamples in the cloud.
+[GenAIInfra](https://github.com/opea-project/GenAIInfra), part of the OPEA containerization and cloud-native suite, enables quick and efficient deployment of GenAIExamples in the cloud.

-GenAIEvals measures service performance metrics such as throughput, latency, and accuracy for GenAIExamples.
+[GenAIEval](https://github.com/opea-project/GenAIEval) measures service performance metrics such as throughput, latency, and accuracy for GenAIExamples.
 This feature helps users compare performance across various hardware configurations easily.

 ## Getting Started